Play Freedom Trail with DP

 var dp = function(ring, i, key, j){}

-The definition of this dp
+The dp

-function is as follows:
+function is defined as follows:

-When the disk pointer is at ring[i]
+When the disk pointer points to ring[i]

 , at least dp(ring, i, key, j)